Creative Writing Lessons from Oxford Summer Courses

 That was the first and most obvious area which my tutor picked up on.
 How did they meet?
 What made him appear in the story?
 And why was he such a potent force in the conflict with Cinderella?
 Without having the answers to these questions myself, how was my reader ever supposed to fully grasp the character’s importance?

-LESSON: Plot holes are extant and you may not be able to iron out each one on the first draft, but pay attention to every aspect of your story in order to avoid major issues.
+Lesson: Plot holes are extant and you may not be able to iron out each one on the first draft, but pay attention to every aspect of your story in order to avoid major issues.

 Plotting out a background story for each character and drawing connections between their relationships can really help to secure their reasoning for being in a narrative.
 Get creative; draw an actual story arc, map out relationship trees, or even create identity personas.
-The clearer the character in your mind, the less likely it will become that you miss out vital details in the overall plot.
+The clearer the character in your mind, the less likely it will become that you miss out on vital details in the overall plot.

 2. My Creative Writing summer course taught me how to give and receive criticism